-Selected applicants will be contacted by email in late February/early March and will have a specified period of time to accept the internship offer and return required material.
-Please note that the program dates are from Tuesday, June 1, 2021 - Friday, August 13, 2021.
+Selected applicants will be contacted by email in late March/early April and will have a specified period of time to accept the internship offer and return required material.
+Please note that the program dates are from Monday, May 24, 2021 - Friday, August 6, 2021.
 GSIP is a full-time training program that spans 11 weeks and cannot be combined with other daytime commitments.

 Any publications, patents, posters, talks or projects that result from an intern's participation in GSIP must credit the program by including the funding acknowledgment.

 The Gates Summer Internship Program is open to applicants from all backgrounds who are in a science-related major and are enrolled in an undergraduate program at the time of application.
 Former GSIP interns are encouraged to apply.

 We welcome students from traditionally unrepresented groups in biomedical research, such as African American, Hispanic/Latinx, American Indian/Alaska Native/Native Pacific Islander, first-generation college students who are economically disadvantaged and students with disabilities.
 Students from rural or inner-city areas with limited access to research opportunities are also encouraged to apply.
 Information on Diversity and Inclusion at the University of Colorado Anschutz Medical Campus can be found here.